Vancouver Travel Guide

 Vancouver International airport, or YVR, is fewer than 10 miles from downtown Vancouver and is Canada's second busiest airport, after Toronto Pearson International.
 Getting to the city centre from the airport, both by taxi or by public transport, is pretty straightforward.
 Here's what you can do.

 Trains to Vancouver from the airport

 The SkyTrain is Vancouver's above ground metro system which, like London's DLR, has driverless trains taking commuters across the city.
 It's roughly a 30-minute journey for less than $7 on the Canada line.

 Getting to Vancouver by car from the airport

-If you plan on hiring a car through us for your time in Vancouver, perhaps as a way of getting from the the airport to your hotel, the route is approximately 10 miles to the city proper and takes around 20 minutes in good traffic.
+If you plan on hiring a car through us for your time in Vancouver, perhaps as a way of getting from the airport to your hotel, the route is approximately 10 miles to the city proper and takes around 20 minutes in good traffic.

 Alternatively, a taxi will cost around $45.

 Hiring a car in Vancouver

 If you plan to get out of the city and further into nature, hiring a car is a great idea.
 A popular route is to drive the famous Sea to Sky Highway from Vancouver to Whistler.
-It's only 120km and about a 90-minute drive and its well worth it for the spectacular views you can get.
+It's only 120km, about a 90-minute drive and well worth it for the spectacular views you can get.
 On the way up you can stop at the Sea to Sky Gondola - and when in Whistler you can check out the Olympic rings from the 2010 Winter Olympic Games.

 On the drive back make sure to come back across the Lionsgate Bridge for the most epic drive into Vancouver and through Stanley Park!

-Getting round Vancouver by public transport is highly recommended - there's nowhere you won't be able to get to via one of the four great options:
+Getting around Vancouver by public transport is highly recommended - there's nowhere you won't be able to get to via one of the four great options:

 - The SkyTrain